Too Young (Adventure Time)

 "Too Young" is the fifth episode of the third season of the American animated television series Adventure Time.
 The episode was written and storyboarded by Jesse Moynihan and Tom Herpich, from a story by Mark Banker, Kent Osborne, Patrick McHale, and series creator Pendleton Ward.
 It originally aired on Cartoon Network on August 8, 2011.

 The series follows the adventures of Finn (voiced by Jeremy Shada), a human boy, and his best friend and adoptive brother Jake (voiced by John DiMaggio), a dog with magical powers to change shape and grow and shrink at will.
 In this episode, the Earl of Lemongrab (voiced by Justin Roiland) finds out that Princess Bubblegum (voiced by Isabella Acres as a young girl, and by Hynden Walch as an adult) has reverted to being only 13 years old and tries to usurp the Candy Kingdom throne.
 While Finn and Bubblegum initially try to use pranks to coerce him into leaving, Bubblegum eventually makes herself 18 again so she can re-claim the throne.

-"Too Young" was the first of only three episode of the series to have been boarded by Moynihan and Herpich.
+"Too Young" was the first of three episodes of the series to have been boarded by Moynihan and Herpich.
 The episode introduced the character of Lemongrab, who would go on to reappear in many other episodes.
 The episode was watched by 2.089 million people and received largely positive critical reviews.
 It was later nominated for a Primetime Emmy Award for Outstanding Short-format Animated Program in 2012.